Workers’ Compensation Insurance in Kentucky

 • The intentions of both parties

-If state regulators rule that your independent contractors are misclassified and should be considered employees, you will be required to provide workers’ compensation insurance.
+If state regulators rule your independent contractors are misclassified and should be considered employees, you'll be required to provide workers’ compensation insurance.

 Do Kentucky business owners need to be covered by workers’ compensation?